This Aquarius Season, Pay It Forward

 Important Dates To Add To Your iCal For Aquarius Season

-January 29: The new moon in Aquarius offers a fresh vision to the humanitarian and charitable endeavors we engage in.
+29th January: The new moon in Aquarius offers a fresh vision to the humanitarian and charitable endeavours we engage in.

 AdvertisementADVERTISEMENT